-Innan Sasaki is Lecturer in Strategic Management, Department of Entrepreneurship, Strategy and Innovation.
-Previously she worked as guest research associate in University of Kyoto in Japan.
+Innan Sasaki is Associate Professor, Organisation & HRM at Warwick Business School.
+Previously she worked as a senior lecturer at Lancaster University, and as a guest research associate in University of Kyoto in Japan.
 Innan teaches competitive and corporate strategy and family business in MSc and Undergraduate programmes.

 Innan is interested in investigating how marginalized actors (such as endangered craft, indigenous people, and refugees) manage to uphold their traditions and culturally survive.
 More specifically, her research interests include tradition, history, and time in organizations, organizational culture, and institutional theory (with the focus on marginalized actors and legitimacy).
 She has studied traditional creative industries, with the focus on survival and revival of craft-based organizations.